arduino/help-center-content/content/Hardware/Generic/Set-a-board-to-DFU-mode.md

 1. Connect the board to your computer

 2. Find the RESET and GND pins for the ATmega USB-Serial Processor.
-They are the innermost two pins of the six located close to the Ethernet port.
+They are the innermost two pins of the six located close to the USB port.

    ![Uno front DFU reset](img/UNO-DFU-reset-pins.png)